socal-ucr/eBPF-tutorial/2-HelloWorld/bpftrace/README.md

 [bpftrace](https://github.com/bpftrace/bpftrace) is already installed in the servers given to you.
 Please visit [bpftrace](https://github.com/bpftrace/bpftrace) github for more information.

-bpftrace and bpftool are already installed on the provided servers.
 If you’d like to learn more about the tools, refer to the [bpftrace GitHub page](https://github.com/bpftrace/bpftrace) and the [bpftool documentation](https://bpftool.dev/).

 ## Starting with bpftrace